 –participant in “Writing Spirit, Writing Faith,” Fall 2018

-The application deadline for this workshop is Sunday, May 31, 2020.
+The application deadline for this workshop is now closed.

 This workshop requires some advance reading and writing in preparation for the workshop.
 Must bring personal laptop or tablet to the workshop.
 Due to the location, applicants accepted into this workshop must be able to walk on uneven and/or hilly terrain for 300 yards, and climb one long flight of stairs.